-Sofia Richie Gets an ‘L’ Tattoo for Her Dad – and More Stars with Tiny Tribute Tats
+Bella Hadid Gets Angel Wings on Her Ankles - and More Stars with Tiny Tats

 Tons of stars are getting tattoos right now, but if you don’t look closely, you might miss their fresh ink.
 Lately, everyone from the KarJenner sisters to Selena Gomez to Sofia Richie are heading to the tattoo parlor (N.Y.C. artist JonBoy is a celeb favorite) and getting tiny tats with significant hidden meanings.

+Most recently, Zayn Malik stepped out with a “Love” scrawled in cursive across his right hand, seemingly the work of JonBoy, too.

+A week prior, Bella Hadid made a visit to JonBoy, where she added two teeny-tiny black angel wings to her ankles, presumably commemorating her first time walking the Victoria Secret Fashion Show in November.

-Richie’s only been 18 for four months, but the model is already building her own body art collection.
-In November, the star got the word “CLARITY” etched below her ear on the left side of her neck in small, spaced out letters (above) and the initials MBR for her brother Miles Brockman Richie on the inside of her thumb.
+Richie is already building her own body art collection, too.
+In November, the 18-year-old model got the word “CLARITY” etched below her ear on the left side of her neck in small, spaced out letters (above) and the initials MBR for her brother Miles Brockman Richie on the inside of her thumb.

 But she didn’t stop there!
 The 18-year-old just appeared on JonBoy’s Instagram account showing off her latest creation.
 This one: a tiny cursive “L” on the outside of her right ankle, as a tribute to her music legend father Lionel Richie.